Catch That Kid: Critical response

 Critics overall expressed dislike towards the film's questionable morals and lack of originality, comparing it unfavorably to the Spy Kids trilogy.
-Despite these negative reviews, Roger Ebert of Ebert & Roeper and the Chicago Sun Times gave Catch That Kid "thumbs up", stating that it is as much fun as Spy Kids, Kim Possible and more fun than Agent Cody Banks.
+Despite these negative reviews, Roger Ebert of Ebert & Roeper and the Chicago Sun Times gave Catch That Kid "thumbs up", stating that it lacks the flash of Spy Kids and is more fun than Agent Cody Banks.

 Novelization

 A novelization of the story was released in conjunction with the film.
 The novel was written by Suzanne Weyn, Michael Brandt, and Derek Haas.